ML-Bioinfo-CEITEC/rbp/README.md

 You need to have an account at [PyPI](https://pypi.org/) and be registered as the package's maintainer.

-### GitHub Mirror
+### GitLab Mirror

-This repository has a mirror on GitHub [simecek/rbp](https://github.com/simecek/rbp), mostly to use GitHub apps for countinuous developement and code coverage.
-Push to this repository using `git push --mirror github`.
-Create a new mirror from an empty repository by `git remote add NAME_OF_MIRROR git@github.com:USER_NAME/rbp.git`.
+This repository has a mirror on GitLab [simecek/rbp](https://github.com/simecek/rbp).
+Push to this repository using `git push --mirror gitlab`.
+Create a new mirror from an empty repository by `git remote add NAME_OF_MIRROR git@gitlab.com:USER_NAME/rbp.git`.